 The Care Inspectorate announced a joint inspection of services for Children at risk of Harm on 22nd February 2022.
-The Care Inspectorate published their report August 2022 and we received a grade of 'Excellent' for Quality Indicator 2.1 - Impact on Children and Young People.
+Onsite work is commencing in June 2022 and we expect the report will be published in August 2022.

 We had a brief period during 2021/22 where we had started to look at our recovery prior to the Omicron variant of Covid-19 and this programme of work has recommenced in 2022/23.